Skip to main content

 Jun 26, 20267 min read

-How to Write a Receipt: A Practical Guide for Small Businesses
+How to Write a Receipt: A Small Business Guide

 A receipt is the document that confirms money changed hands.
 Get it right and your customer gets a clean record for their books; get it wrong and you're fielding refund disputes a year later.
 Here's the short version of what belongs on every receipt and how to issue one in under a minute.